 Since November 1, 2020, Eurasia Partnership Foundation, Embassy of Sweden in Yerevan and SIDA have started a new Civil Society Support for Ensuring Impact on Reforms (CS Support) project, which aims to support civil society in Armenia.

 The CS Support project consists of three main components, one of them being the call for open door grants’ competition.
 Within the call announced on March 18, EPF received numerous project proposals.
-So far, seventeen projects are already being implemented.
+So far, 26 projects are already being implemented.
 The following is a brief description of those projects.

 Effective and full participation in policy development and monitoring procedures